MichalOpoka/ecfr/cfr/title-29-Labor/subtitle-B-Regulations-Relating-Labor/chapter-V-Wage-Hour-Division-Department-Labor/subchapter-C-Other-Laws/part-826-Paid-Leave-Under-Families-First-Coronavirus-Response-Act-Eff-until-123120/section-826.20.md

 (2) *Subject to a Quarantine or Isolation Order.* Any Employee Subject to a Quarantine or Isolation Order may take Paid Sick Leave for the reason described in paragraph (a)(1)(i) of this section only if, but for being subject to the order, he or she would be able to perform work that is otherwise allowed or permitted by his or her Employer, either at the Employee's normal workplace or by Telework.
 An Employee Subject to a Quarantine or Isolation Order may not take Paid Sick Leave where the Employer does not have work for the Employee as a result of the order or other circumstances.

-(3) *Advised by a health care provider to self-quarantine.* For the purposes of this section, the term health care provider has the same meaning as that term is defined in § 825.102 of this chapter.
+(3) *Advised by a health care provider to self-quarantine.* For the purposes of this section, the term health care provider has the same meaning as that term is defined in § 825.102 and 825.125 of this chapter.
 An Employee may take Paid Sick Leave for the reason described in paragraph (a)(1)(ii) of this section only if:

-(i) A health care provider advises the Employee to self-quarantine based on a belief that -
+(i) A health care provider advises the Employee to self-quarantine based on a belief that:

 (A) The Employee has COVID-19;